webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

 WORKDIR /app
 # Copy the contents of the published app to the container's /app directory
 COPY bin/Release/net6.0/publish/ .
+# run script in current directory.
+RUN ./script.ps1
-# Expose port 80 to the outside world
+# Expose port 80 to the internal docker network.
 EXPOSE 80
 # Set the command to run when the container starts
 CMD ["dotnet", "MyApp.dll"]